-We have acted as bond counsel to Clark County, Nevada (the "County"), in connection with its issuance of the above-captioned bonds (the "Bonds") pursuant to an authorizing ordinance of the Board of County Commissioners of the County (the "Board") adopted on October 6, 2009 (the "Bond Ordinance").
-In such capacity, we have examined the County's certified proceedings and such other documents and such law of the State of Nevada (the "State") and of the United States of America as we have deemed necessary to render this opinion letter.
-Capitalized terms not otherwise defined herein shall have the meanings ascribed to them in the Bond Ordinance.
+We have acted as bond counsel to Clark County, Nevada (the "County" and the "State," respectively), in connection with the issuance of its "Clark County, Nevada, General Obligation (Limited Tax) Transportation Refunding Bonds (Additionally Secured with Pledged Revenues), Series 2009A" in the aggregate principal amount of \$ (the "Bonds") pursuant to an authorizing ordinance of the Board of County Commissioners of the County adopted and approved on November 3, 2009 (the "Bond Ordinance").
+In such capacity, we have examined the County's certified proceedings and such other documents and such law of the State and of the United States of America as we have deemed necessary to render this opinion letter.
+Capitalized terms not otherwise defined herein shall have the meanings ascribed to such terms in the Bond Ordinance.